PowerUser64/universal-studio/README.md

 Universal launcher works in one of two ways, depending on whether you have the `nix` command already.
 If you have the command, it runs the project as a flake, using the system version of `nix`.
-If you don't have the `nix` command, it downloads a static `nix` binary from a project called [`nix-portable`](https://github.com/DavHau/nix-portable), which it then uses to run the project as a nix flake, just as it would if you already had the `nix` command.
-The difference is it doesn't require privileges to use and it isn't invasive to get running.
+If you don't have the `nix` command, it downloads a static `nix` binary from [`nix-portable`](https://github.com/DavHau/nix-portable), which is then used to run the project in the same way it would if `nix` was already installed.
+The difference is `nix-portable` doesn't require privileges to use and isn't as invasive to get running.

 ### How do I completely remove this from my system?

 How you remove this depends on whether you were using `nix-portable` or `nix`.
 Follow the instructions below for whether or not you have nix.
-If you don't know if you are using nix, you probably aren't, but if running `ls /nix` in your terminal gives you an error, you aren't using nix.
+If you don't know whether you are using nix, you probably aren't, but if running `ls /nix` in your terminal gives you an error, you aren't using nix.

 #### I am not using `nix`